npfernandes/ensemblify/README.md

 If this step does not produce a complaint or error, your installation has been successful.

-Remember to re-activate the `ensemblify-env` conda environment each time you wish to run code that uses `pyrosetta`.
+Remember to re-activate the `ensemblify_env` conda environment each time you wish to run code that uses `pyrosetta`.

 ### FASPR